-Part of this process is to understand your 'number' - in other words, the amount of money you'll ultimately need to ensure complete peace of mind in knowing your future lifestyle is secure and making sure you don't run out of money before you run out of life.
+art of the process of putting in place a successful personal lifestyle financial plan is to understand your 'number' - in other words, the amount of money you'll ultimately need to ensure complete peace of mind in knowing your future lifestyle is secure and making sure you don't run out of money before you run out of life.

 By getting to know you and what you want to achieve, we'll be able to provide you with a detailed action plan that is focused on you.
-By creating a total wealth solution for you we can get a clear understanding of your current lifestyle, your future and the life you want to live.
+By creating a total wealth solution for you, we can get a clear understanding of your current lifestyle, your future and the life you want to live.